Rhoda Roberts: Early life and education

-Rhoda Ann Roberts was born in Canterbury Hospital in Sydney in 1960.
-She is a Bundjalung woman of the Widjabul/Wiyebal clan on her father's side, and her totem is the lizard.
-She had a twin sister, Lois Roberts, and two brothers (Phillip and Mark), and her parents also raised several cousins with them.
+Rhoda Ann Roberts was born in Canterbury Hospital in Sydney on 8 July 1959.
+She was a Bundjalung woman of the Widjabul/Wiyebal clan on her father's side, and her totem was the lizard.
+She had a twin sister, Lois Roberts, and two brothers (Phillip and Mark); her parents also raised several cousins with them.

-Her paternal grandfather, Frank Roberts (1899–1968), a pastor with the Church of Christ, was active in the Aborigines Progressive Association (APA), and ran an Aboriginal settlement called Cubawee at Tuncester, near Lismore, which was bulldozed in 1964.
+Her paternal grandfather, Frank Roberts, a pastor with the Church of Christ, was active in the Aborigines Progressive Association (APA), and ran an Aboriginal settlement called Cubawee at Tuncester, near Lismore, which was bulldozed in 1964.
 He was educated at the segregated school on the Aboriginal reserve on Cabbage Tree Island.
 (Note: The Sydney Morning Herald article by Candice Baker in 2019 confuses father with grandfather in the link to the ADB in the first paragraph.
 Both were called Frank.)

 Her parents were politically active: her father, Frank Roberts Jnr, also grew up on the reserve on Cabbage Tree Island under the Aboriginal Protection Board.
-He later attended Oral Roberts University, an evangelical university in Tulsa, Oklahoma, U.S., where he prayed with Martin Luther King Jr. and experienced the birth of the American civil rights movement.
-He then went to the Woolwich Bible College in Sydney.
-He joined the Aboriginal Tent Embassy in Canberra in 1972, and talked to Gough Whitlam about Indigenous land rights there.
-He was also a pastor with the Church of Christ, and the first Indigenous person appointed to the Australian Board of Missions.
-He was on the board of the Federal Council for the Advancement of Aborigines and Torres Strait Islanders, who campaigned for the yes vote in the 1967 referendum.
-He was also active in the APA.
-Roberts' mother, Muriel, was white, well-educated "quite middle-class", and worked at David Jones, and was also a dressmaker.
+He later attended Oral Roberts University, an evangelical university in Tulsa, Oklahoma, US, where he prayed with Martin Luther King Jr. and experienced the birth of the American civil rights movement, before attending the Woolwich Bible College in Sydney.
+He was a pastor with the Church of Christ, and the first Indigenous person appointed to the Australian Board of Missions, and was a board member of the Federal Council for the Advancement of Aborigines and Torres Strait Islanders, who campaigned for the yes vote in the 1967 referendum.
+He was also active in the APA, and joined the Aboriginal Tent Embassy in Canberra in 1972, where he talked to Gough Whitlam about Indigenous land rights.
+Roberts's mother, Muriel, was white, well-educated, and worked at David Jones, and was also a dressmaker.
 They met at church, when Muriel was 26 and Frank 42.
 Both parents were also interested in the arts.